 Our History

-Since 1981 Gateway Children’s Services has provided an answer to this unfunded mandate by providing 24 hours a day emergency shelter to this at-risk and largely neglected population of Kentucky’s children.
+Since 1981, Gateway Children’s Services has provided an answer to this unfunded mandate by providing 24 hours a day emergency shelter to this at-risk and largely neglected population of Kentucky’s children.
 Gateway began a national model project by initially serving a seven-county area.
-Today, GCS serves the entire state of Kentucky.
-Many of our at-risk children in our care have attempted suicide and about one third of our residents have been the victims of physical or sexual abuse.

 • In 2005, with no additional funding we began our treatment program.